 Yes, borrowing points with DVC is allowed.
 You can borrow points from the next year’s allotment of points to extend a vacation, book larger accommodations, or book an entirely new vacation.
 Borrowing points can be done online when booking a vacation or on the phone with DVC when booking a vacation.

 9. What Are the Disney Vacation Club Membership Perks?

 DVC members receive a number of perks with membership.
 Like annual pass holders, DVC members get discounts on select dining, merchandise, tickets, and tours.
-They also get access to the Sorcerer Pass level of annual pass for Walt Disney World when available.
+DVC Members may also be eligible for discounts on select Annual Passes, when available.